 Brazos Country Archery Club

 If you are a first-time visitor at the Brazos Country Archery Club, your archer practice is free.
-While some of the archer Clubs in Texas restrict entry and practice, the Brazos Country Archery Club keeps their gate open for everyone at any hour of the day.
+While some of the archer Clubs in Texas restrict entry and practice, the Brazos Country Archery Club keeps its gate open for everyone at any hour of the day.
 You can practice all types of archery at an entry fee of $15 for each person.

 Triple Edge Archery

 Triple Edge is a pro place for archery lovers and beginners.
 It has multiple shops that come with all varieties of bows.
 You can buy a crossbow as well as a regular bow.
-Buying a crossbow requires a license since it is considered as a weapon.
+Buying a crossbow requires a license since it is considered a weapon.

 Houston Archery Lessons & Range